-Helical Scan was a sculptural installation at Yale University (November 2019) exploring the technical possibilities of looping VHS tapes as well as the artistic possibilities of a video medium that self-destructs over time.
-You can watch video snippets of Helical Scan here.
-Photo documentation will be uploaded at a later date.
+Helical Scan was a sculptural installation at Yale University (November 2019, January 2020) exploring the technical possibilities of looping VHS tapes as well as the artistic possibilities of a living visual medium that decays over time.
+You can watch video of Helical Scan here.

 Installation Notes: Looping magnetic tapes of audio information is a well-established artistic practice.
 Looping magnetic tapes of video is substantially less explored.
 This project explores the technical and artistic possibilities of using VHS tape and VCRs themselves as a medium.